ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

   which exposes the `max-reservable-bandwidth` property for the PIDs in `my-default-networkmap`.

-- `web-cache-props`: A filtered Unified Property resource that exposes the information for web caches that are deployed in the network.
-For illustration, it is assumed that a new entity domain called `web-cache` is defined, and it is associated with 3 properties: `ip`, `port` and `support-https` which represents the IPv4 address, the TCP port, and HTTPS support status of a web cache,
+- `ane-props`: A filtered Unified Property resource that exposes the information for persistent ANEs in the network.

-- `endpoint-cost-pv`: A Multipart Endpoint Cost Service for Path Vector, which exposes the `max-reservable-bandwidth` and the `persistent-entities` properties.
+- `endpoint-cost-pv`: A Multipart Endpoint Cost Service for Path Vector, which exposes the `max-reservable-bandwidth` and the `persistent-entity-id` properties.

 - `update-pv`: An Update Stream service, which provides the incremental update service for the `endpoint-cost-pv` service.

-Below is the Information Resource Directory of the example ALTO server.
+Below is the Information Resource Directory of the example ALTO Server.
 To enable the Path Vector extension, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is included in the `cost-type-names` of resources `filetered-cost-map-pv` and